Athletics-Chopra wins India's first gold at world championships in javelin | Sports-Games

 Athletics-Chopra wins India's first gold at world championships in javelin

+Olympic champion Neeraj Chopra became the first Indian to win a gold medal at the World Athletics Championships when he pipped Pakistan's Arshad Nadeem in the men's javelin on Sunday with an 88.17 metre effort in the final.
+Chopra won Olympic gold in Tokyo but managed only a silver at the worlds in Eugene last year.

-Olympic champion Neeraj Chopra became the first Indian to win a gold medal at the World Athletics Championships when he pipped Pakistan's Arshad Nadeem in the men's javelin on Sunday.
+Olympic champion Neeraj Chopra became the first Indian to win a gold medal at the World Athletics Championships when he pipped Pakistan's Arshad Nadeem in the men's javelin on Sunday with an 88.17 metre effort in the final.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)